-You might be tempted to leave your kids alone in a game arcade, but there specific rules as well that require an adult to be with them after 10 pm.
+You might be tempted to leave your kids alone in a game arcade, but there are specific rulesthat require an adult to be with them after 10 pm.
 Again, read the curfew laws for the most current information, or better yet, always have an adult with them.
 There are also age restrictions.
 For example, kids must be 10 or older to spend time on their own at the Adventuredome located in Circus Circus without adult supervision.

 Kid-Friendly Vegas Attractions and Hotels

 Below you will find our picks for the best kid-friendly hotels in Las Vegas and the main attractions they offer for families.